pucrs-automated-planning/pddl-formalization/README.md

     encoding planning domains and discuss the performance of [JavaGP], and any limitations encountered in solving the problems you encoded.

-Grading will take consider elements of your encoding, experimentation and reporting of the work done.
+Grading will consider elements of your encoding, experimentation and reporting of the work done.
 The criteria, as well as their weight in the final grade is as follows: